 PIH-supported facilities offer the full spectrum of maternal health care, from prenatal checkups, to safe deliveries, to postnatal monitoring and follow-up.

 Women face myriad obstacles in seeking health care, such as the distance to the nearest clinic, missing work and losing a day’s wages, or the inability to secure childcare during an appointment.
 In the face of these challenges, PIH’s community health workers (CHWs) step in.
-CHWs make home visits to women during and after pregnancy to keep a close eye on their health, and refer and accompany them to care when needed—especially when it’s time to deliver.
+CHWs make home visits to women during and up to a year after pregnancy to keep a close eye on their health, and refer and accompany them to care when needed.

 This accompaniment and care is often lifesaving.
 A prenatal checkup can detect conditions like preeclampsia that, without diagnosis and treatment, could lead to a complicated, fatal birth.
+A facility-based delivery can ensure that mother and baby remain safe and healthy with trained clinicians available to handle any emergencies.
 Postnatal care can help reinforce efforts to prevent mother-to-child transmission of HIV.
-And a facility-based delivery can ensure that mother and baby remain safe and healthy with trained clinicians available to handle any emergencies.

 Investments in maternal health staff, stuff, space, and systems mean that care is improving for women across four continents.
 In Sierra Leone, for instance, we’ve provided unprecedented resources to rural Kono District’s only major hospital, including running water and 24-hour electricity, a functioning blood bank, a surgeon, and robust systems for clinical training and medical supply chain.
 Clinicians are now able to perform cesarean sections day or night, provide safe blood transfusions, and care for mothers with the medications, supplies, and know-how found in any wealthy, well-resourced hospital.